 As you're working on overcoming your anxiety, it's important to remember that while it's okay to acknowledge and understand your emotions, they don't have to rule over you.
 You can let yourself feel anxious when you need to, but that doesn't mean letting it control how you live your life.
 Here are some ways to keep anxiety from ruining your life:

-If you're experiencing driving anxiety, remember that it is a normal reaction to something that makes you feel uncomfortable.
+If you’re experiencing driving anxiety, remember that it is a normal reaction to something that makes you feel uncomfortable.
 And while it may be hard to believe at first, you can overcome this feeling with time and practice.
-It may even help to have some tricks up your sleeve for when you feel incredibly anxious about getting behind the wheel—like deep breathing or practising relaxation techniques before getting in an unfamiliar car.
+It may even help to have some tricks up your sleeve for when you feel incredibly anxious about getting behind the wheel—like deep breathing or practicing relaxation techniques before getting in an unfamiliar car.
 If all else fails and driving still feels too scary for now, there are plenty of other ways to get around town without having to drive yourself!